tillitis/tkey-verification/README.md

    signature, signer tag and digest for this UDI.
 3. Run the signer with the same tag and digest on the device under verification.
-4. Retrive the signer public key.
+4. Retrieve the signer public key.
 5. Ask signer to sign a random challenge.
 6. Verify the signature of the random challenge with the signer public key thus proving that the device under verification has access to the